 Lincolnshire County Council Children's Services has been working with all special school head teachers and Lincolnshire Parent Carer Forum to review their current provision and develop an enhanced model for specialist education in Lincolnshire.
-Consultation on the proposed strategy "Building Communities of Specialist Provision for Children and Young People with SEND", closes on Wednesday 14th March 2018 and the outcome of this consultation will be published in due course.
-For more information, please see the dedicated website www.lincolnshire.gov.uk/sendcommunities
+The "Building Communities of Specialist Provision for Children and Young People with SEND", was approved by Executive Council in November 2019 and will be implemented over the next 5 years.
+For more information on the strategy, please visit www.lincolnshire.gov.uk/sendcommunities

 The Department for Education requires all Local Authorities to publish the Special Provision Plan on their local offer.
 This document sets out the proposed plans for special schools including the number of increased places and will be updated as the project progresses.